Sammaye/MongoYii/readme.md

 ### EMongoTimestampBehaviour

-This is the MongoYii edition of CTimestamp behaviour.
+This is the MongoYii edition of `CTimestampBehavior` behaviour.

 	function behaviors(){
 		return array(